christian-bick/edugraph-classify-qwen3vl/README.md

 ## Setup

-This project requires Python 3.12.
+This project requires Python 3.12 or higher.

 We use `uv` for fast dependency and virtual environment management.
 Please see the official [uv documentation](https://astral.sh/uv) for installation instructions.